polarmobile/coffeescript-style-guide/README.md

     ($ '#selektor').addClass('klass').hide() # Yes
     ($ '#selektor').(addClass 'klass').hide() # No

-**If this function grouping style is adopted for a particular project, be consistent with its usage.**
+This guide does not prescribe the use of the function grouping style or the alternative.
+However, **if the function grouping style is adopted for a particular project, be consistent with its usage.**

 <a name="strings"/>
 ## Strings